dl2001/w10_w1/README.md

 Homework Assignment (Image Classification)

-I added a button('D') and tested to classify fingers on the different buttons and got 1 in probability when it worked fully.
+I added a button('D') and tested to classify different number of fingers on the different buttons and got 1 in probability when it worked fully.
 This was fun!